gpanther/gpanther.github.io/pelican/content/pages/cv.md

 ### Qiagen, from 2014
 Romania/Cluj-Napoca

-Sr. Software developer
+Team lead

 - Maintained and enhanced a ~150k LOC Java codebase
 - Redesigned and optimized the system to be able to process 10x the data in 10x less time
 - Introduced best practices to the team such as code review and testing
-- Migrated application from Java 6 to Java 8
+- Migrated application from Java 6 to Java Team lead
+- Interviewed and evaluated candidates for different developer roles

 ### Udacity, 2012 to 2014
 Romania/Cluj-Napoca

 Software developer

 - Implemented, maintained and enhanced open source components of the Udacity offerings